Reviewed by: HU Medical Review Board | Last reviewed: February 2022 | Last updated: March 2022

-Oxygen therapy is a type of treatment used by some patients with chronic obstructive pulmonary disease (COPD).
-It is sometimes called “supplemental oxygen.”
+Oxygen therapy is a type of treatment used by some people with chronic obstructive pulmonary disease (COPD).
+It is sometimes called supplemental oxygen.1

 COPD causes lung damage that can keep the lungs from being able to absorb enough oxygen.
 If the body does not have enough oxygen, it cannot function as well as it should.
 Oxygen therapy delivers an extra supply of oxygen into the body that can help improve symptoms of COPD.
-Not all COPD patients need oxygen therapy, but it is part of the treatment plan for many patients.
+Not everyone with COPD needs oxygen therapy, but it is part of the treatment plan for many people.1,2

-How can oxygen therapy help relieve the symptoms of COPD?1,4
+How can oxygen therapy help relieve COPD symptoms?

 Oxygen therapy can help some people with COPD to feel better and be more active.
-Because it increases the amount of oxygen in a patient’s body, it can help to:
+Because it increases the amount of oxygen in the body, it can help to:2,3

 - Decrease breathlessness